 This week, the historic Break Free From Plastic Pollution Act was introduced on Capitol Hill by Senator Tom Udall (D-NM) and Representative Alan Lowenthal (D-CA).
 Green America is proud to announce our support of the legislation along with over 470 other organizations.

 Plastic production and incineration reportedly emitted 850 million metric tons of greenhouse gases last year and the industry has plans to increase plastic production by 40 percent in the coming decade.
 This bill looks to change that by proposing sweeping changes to plastic pollution and impacts on communities from its production to disposal.
+It would establish extended producer responsibility for certain items, requiring companies to invest in domestic recycling and composting infrastructure.
 Many of the solutions proposed have succeeded at state and local levels and this bill would implement those on a national scale.